NF1198/JsonSerializer/README.md

 # Features
 * Simple parsing of JSON to Java objects
 * Simple streaming of Java objects to JSON
+* Both parser and streamer operate on Streams
 * Does not use reflection
 * Supports simple types (numbers, strings, boolean, null)
 * Supports objects, object composition, and type recursion